SMByC/AcATaMa/docs/thematic-map.md

 <img src="img/thematic_map.png" width="80%" style="margin: auto;display: block;">

 The thematic map is the raster layer that you want to quantify the quality of the data through the accuracy assessment protocol.
-It must be a categorical raster layer **with byte or integer as data type** with a specific pixel-value/color associated, otherwise AcATaMa will prompt the user to apply an automatic pixel-value/color, but this is temporal (unless you save it, see below).
+It must be a layer with categorical values **with byte or integer as data type** with a specific pixel-value/color associated, otherwise AcATaMa will prompt the user to apply an automatic pixel-value/color, but this is temporal (unless you save it, see below).